openem-team/openem/doc/pipelines.rst

 Using the reference workflow definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A reference workflow.yaml is in the repository which can be modified to indicate project-specific requirements. `img_max_side`, `img_min_side`, `batch_size`, and `keep_threshold` map to the arguments in `infer.py` directly.
+A reference workflow yaml is in the repository which can be modified to indicate project-specific requirements. `img_max_side`, `img_min_side`, `batch_size`, and `keep_threshold` map to the arguments in `infer.py` directly.